minamijoyo/tfschema/README.md

 # Requirements for Terraform providers

 - terraform-provider-google >= v1.5.0
+- terraform-provider-azurerm >= v1.3.0 (Unreleased)
-- terraform-provider-aws (Unfortunately not supported yet, currently you need to patch)
+- terraform-provider-aws (Unfortunately not supported yet, currently you need to patch the provider.
+See below)

+## Patch and build your provider binary
-The tfschema depends on the Terraform's GetSchema API, and currently does not work unless you patch the provider.
+The tfschema depends on the Terraform's GetSchema API, and currently some providers do not work unless you patch the provider.

 The tfschema requires the provider's dependency library version to: